pixelastic/aberlaas/README.md

 ## Building (with Babel)

-_This command is still available but deprecated. aberlaas expect code to use node >= v12, and `require` in place of `import`_
+_This command is available only for environment where you need to transpile your code (for example in Netlify functions). aberlaas expect typical code to use node >= v12, and `require` in place of `import`_

 `aberlaas build` can build all files located in `./lib` into `./build` using